A central focus of the IEC's mission is helping Member States enhance their own preparedness for nuclear or radiological incidents and emergencies.

 - Providing training for the implementation of the IAEA Safety Standards

 - Supporting Member States to strengthen and maintain their response capabilities at any level (i.e. operator, local, regional, national and, where appropriate, international)

 - Providing appraisal services (Emergency Preparedness Review Missions: EPREV) in Member States to assess national EPR arrangements and capabilities and to contribute to establishing and enhancing their arrangements and capabilities consistent with the Safety Standards

 - Conducting exercises in order to evaluate and improve response arrangements and capabilities

 In the past years, nuclear and radiological incidents and emergencies of various types resulting from various causes have occurred.
 Experience from responding to these emergencies clearly demonstrates the importance of and need for an efficient response system, the right infrastructure and functional capabilities, adequate emergency plans, procedures, and internally consistent operational criteria.

 Furthermore, there is a heightened awareness of the need to strengthen arrangements to respond to emergencies triggered by a nuclear security event (e.g. explosion of a radiological disposal device, sabotage at a nuclear power plant or during transport of nuclear or radioactive material, etc.).

-The Agency has a statutory function to develop standards for the protection of health and the environment and to provide on request for their application, through encouraging research and development; fostering information exchange; promoting education and training; and rendering services.
+The IAEA has a statutory function to develop standards for the protection of health and the environment and to assist, on request, their implementation by Member States.
 Moreover, the Convention on Early Notification of a Nuclear Accident (Early Notification Convention) and the Convention on Assistance in the Case of a Nuclear Accident or Radiological Emergency (Assistance Convention) place specific functions on the Agency with regard to assisting States in developing their own preparedness arrangements for nuclear and radiological emergencies.